zalyoung/gitlab-handbook/content/handbook/engineering/development/dev/create/source-code-be/index.md

 #### Issue assignments

-Issue assignments are done collaboratively during the monthly refinement meeting or assigned directly by the EM before the milestone starts.
+Issue assignments are done collaboratively during the monthly Backlog Refinement meeting and Milestone Planning meetings.
+If any priority issues emerge after these meetings, or if assignments can't be done during these meetings, the EM will assign the issues directly, before the milestone starts.

 #### Follow up issues